 When it comes to love, it seems owning a pooch also makes you more attractive to potential partners.
 Of those people attracted to pet owners, 63% would go for someone with a dog, while 90% of self-professed dog lovers are more attracted to dog owners.
 Woof!

 Meanwhile, according to a study carried out by Dr. Helen Fisher, a senior research fellow at the Kinsey Institute, men who have a dog are considered ‘capable of nurturing’ by women.

 Winner: Dog owners

 Be honest: how often have you seen your dog grooming itself?
-Often, it's too distracted by food, following you around, sleeping, barking or rolling in something smelly.
+It’ll usually be too distracted by food, following you around, sleeping, barking or rolling in something smelly.
 Cats, on the other hand, are well known for spending hours licking away, all in the name of cleanliness.

 Even outdoor cats rarely come back inside, coat sopping wet, with the express purpose of standing as close to you as possible and violently shaking dry – and they don't come with that distinctive 'wet dog' smell either.

 Granted, you might find yourself with an unwanted bird or mouse-shaped gift from time to time, and litter trays are never 100 percent mess-free – but, as a general rule, if you want to control the cleaning chaos, cats are where it's at.